Skip to main navigation Skip to main content

 • All applications must be submitted electronically to our website's Application Portal (unless a Title IV accommodation has been requested).

 • Parts 1 and 2 are typically submitted together, although it is not a requirement.
-These application should be submitted before rehabilitation begins.
-Approved Part 2 applications will be alllocated funds at the end of the state's fiscal calendar.
+These applications are submitted before rehabilitation begins.
+Approved Part 2 applications will be allocated funding based on the date of a complete Part 2 application submittal.

 Allocations: